 The License Server dialog box opens.
+Proceed to Step 7.
-Choose whether you have an existing License Server.

-- To use an existing License Server, click Yes, and then click Next.
-Specify the host and ACI port of your License Server, and then click Next. - To install a new instance of License Server, click No, and then click Next.
-Specify the ports that you want License Server to listen on, and then type the path or click and navigate to the location of your HPE license key file (licensekey.dat), which you obtained when you purchased HPE Distributed Index Handler.
+- 7. Choose whether you have an existing License Server. - To use an existing License Server - a.
+On the License Server dialog box, click Yes, and then click Next.
+The Existing License Server dialog box opens. - b.
+Specify the host and ACI port of your License Server, and then click Next. - To install a new instance of License Server - a.
+On the License Server dialog box, click No, and then click Next.
+The Service Name dialog box opens.

+- b.
+In the Service name box, type the name of the Windows service to use for the License Server, and then click Next.
+The License Server dialog box opens. - c.
+Specify the ports that you want License Server to listen on, and then type the path to your IDOL license key file (licensekey.dat), which you obtained when you purchased

+Distributed Index Handler, or click \square and navigate to the location.
 Click Next.